Learn Building Confidence With Stren...

 Self-Empowerment Through Strengths-Based Treatment

-The positive philosophy of strengths-based treatment5 has an impact on every aspect of therapy, including interpersonal dynamics.
-This process is most effective when the therapist and client view themselves as collaborators.
-Instead of enacting the power dynamic seen in so many therapeutic relationships, the therapist and client interact as equals, honoring each other’s contributions to the conversation.
+The positive philosophy of strengths-based treatment has an impact on every aspect of therapy, including interpersonal dynamics.5 This process is most effective when the patient and therapist view themselves as collaborators.
+Instead of enacting the power dynamic seen in many therapeutic relationships, the patient and therapist interact as equals, honoring each other’s contributions to the conversation.

 Strengths-Based Treatment in Community